-The Ride Australia program will recognise PHAA registered horses which do not always compete in shows, as well as those that do so.
+The Ride Australia program will recognise PHAA Regular Registered, Paint Bred or Paint Performance registered horses which do not always compete in shows, as well as those that do so.
 This program will give incentive for owners to promote their horses in all equestrian fields.